krzysztofdudek/ai-minion/docs/copilot_setup_direct_prompting.md

 > **User:** (Pastes entire content of `prompt.md`)
 >
-> **User:** Now, acting as the AI Worker defined above, I need you to analyze the `PaymentGateway` interface and propose a plan to integrate a new payment provider.
+> **User:** Now, acting as the AI Minion defined above, I need you to analyze the `PaymentGateway` interface and propose a plan to integrate a new payment provider.

 ## When to Use This Method